trespaul/anmari/content/about.md

 Anmari has more than thirty years of experience as principal cellist of orchestras and string ensembles.
-She was the conductor/director of the UCT String Ensemble for ten years and is currently the conductor of the Odeion Simfonia and co-conductor of the Free State Youth Orchestra.
+She was the conductor/director of the UCT String Ensemble for ten years and is currently the conductor of the Odeion Sinfonia and co-conductor of the Free State Youth Orchestra.
 She is a founding member of the UCT Trio, the Collage Ensemble and I Grandi Violoncellisti.